 The first step allows you to select whether to retain the user’s configuration settings:

 Selecting Yes will cause Workplace Desktop to automatically reconnect with the same user credentials when Workplace Desktop is reinstalled.
 All data synced to the device will remain stored on the device.

 If you select No in the first step, an additional step is shown, which allows you to decide whether to retain the data stored on the device:

 Here, selecting Yes will keep the Workplace folder intact with all the synced data.

 Selecting No will result in all synced data being immediately and permanently deleted from the device.

-Folders synced via the Folder Sync tab will never be removed when Workplace Desktop is uninstalled.
+NOTE Folders synced via the Folder Sync tab will never be removed when Workplace Desktop is uninstalled.
 If files exist on the machine running Workplace Desktop that have not been synced to the Workplace service, you will be alerted and requested to confirm removal the local files.

 The Run As Service feature now has the option to run as LocalSystem (the default on previous versions of Workplace Desktop) or as the Windows user under which Workplace Desktop is running.

 The LocalSystem will enable Workplace Desktop to run as a background process even when the user is not logged in.
 It may not, however, have sufficient permissions to the data set to sync; the LocalSystem account requires full permissions to the data set in order for syncing to function.